Easily Find Qantas & Velocity Reward Availability with Seats.aero

 The minimum number of Qantas points required to book a seat on that route and date will be shown for each cabin class with availability.
 Results shown in green are direct flights, while blue boxes indicate indirect flights.
 You can hover your mouse over the box to see which airlines have availability.

-Using the Seats.aero “Explore” mode, you can view award availability on Qantas and its partner airlines, filtering by origin, destination, date, cabin class and more.
+Using the seats.aero “Explore” mode, you can view award availability on Qantas and its partner airlines, filtering by origin, destination, date, cabin class and more.

-Note that Seats.aero uses IATA airport codes such as “AKL” for Auckland and “SYD” for Sydney.
+Note that seats.aero uses IATA airport codes such as “AKL” for Auckland and “SYD” for Sydney.
 If in doubt, you can always look up the airport codes or consult our guide to IATA airport codes.

 By default, the search results are in order by departure date, with direct flights also shown before indirect options.
 But you can use other criteria to sort the results by clicking on the relevant heading.
-For example, if you want to show flights with Premium Economy availability at the top, click on “Prem Economy”.
+For example, if you want to show flights with Premium Economy availability at the top, click on “Premium”.

 Seats.aero screenshot filtering by Premium Economy